cellml/libcellml/docs/tutorials/tutorial4/tutorial4_cpp.rst

  - :download:`../resources/tutorial3_PredatorPrey_generated.h`

-.. container: dothis
+.. container:: dothis

     **1.a** Enter the path to the generated header/interface *.h file in the :code:`#include` section at the top of your main file.

-.. container: dothis
+.. container:: dothis

     **1.b** Add the name and path of the implementation *.cpp file into the CMakeLists.txt file so that it's built with your project.

-.. container: dothis
+.. container:: dothis

     **1.c** The version which the generated code was created with is stored in a variable called :code:`LIBCELLML_VERSION`.
 Print this to the terminal